How to apply for a residence permit if you are a long-term resident of the EU

-- the latest PAYE tax return on individual level, AGI (order the PAYE tax return from the Swedish Tax Agency by logging into the Swedish Tax Agency's My pages External link, opens in new window. or pick it up at the Swedish Tax Agency's service office).
+- compiled income information from the Swedish Tax Agency (order your income information by logging into the Swedish Tax Agency's My pages, External link, opens in new window. calling the Swedish Tax Agency or visiting one of their service offices).

 If you have your own business, you must also enclose